 - Ad SDK integrations (including AdMob): Once your apps have been transferred to your target account, to make sure that ad traffic is credited to the correct account, all ad SDK integrations will need to be updated in your apps' APK files.

 - APK translations: If you have any translation projects in progress using Google Play's translation service, they need to be completed before your app(s) can be transferred.

 - Managed Google Play: To transfer a private app, make sure that the account to which you want to transfer your app is associated with your organisation.
 Before the transfer can be completed, you'll need to temporarily unpublish your app and remove organisation restrictions.
 Our support team will work with you to minimise the time that your app isn't visible.
 Existing users will still be able to use and reinstall the app during the transfer process.

 Tip: If you need help transferring a game services project, contact our support team.

 Submit your transfer request

 After you've completed the steps above, you're ready to submit your transfer request.
-Our support team reviews and replies to transfer requests within two working days.
+This request will then be received by the target developer for review and approval.
+Finally, our support team reviews and replies to transfer requests within two working days.